wmde/wikibase-docker/wdqs/README.md

 `/wdqs/whitelist.txt`             | Whitelist file for other SPARQL endpoints `/wdqs/RWStore.properties`        | Properties for the service `/templates/mwservices.json`      | Template for MediaWiki services (substituted to `/wdqs/mwservices.json` at runtime)

+### Troubleshooting

+* The query service is not running or seems to get killed by the OS?
+  * The image requires more than 2GB of available RAM to start.
+While being developed the dev machine had 4GB of RAM.